-- A matter personal to a council employee that is being considered by a meeting of council OR the committee OR the sub-committee is subject to standing order 7 above. - b.
-Subject to the council's policy regarding absences from work, the Proper Officer shall notify the chairman, or, if she is not available, the vice-chairman of any absence occasioned by illness or other reason and that person shall report such absence to the council at its next meeting. - c.
+- A matter personal to a member of staff that is being considered by a meeting of council OR the committee OR the sub-committee is subject to standing order 27. - b.
+Subject to the council's policy regarding absences from work, the Proper Officer shall notify the chairman, or, if she is not available, the vice-chairman, of any absence occasioned by illness or other reason and that person shall report such absence to the council at its next meeting. - c.
 The chairman of the council and one other member shall upon a resolution conduct a review of the performance and annual appraisal of the work of the Proper Officer on the annual anniversary of the start of the Officer's employment with the Council, the chairman will also conduct a review six months after the appraisal.
 A written record of the appraisal shall be kept.
 The review and/or appraisal shall be reported back to the Council. - d.
-Subject to the Council's policy regarding the handling of grievance matters, the Proper Officer shall contact the chairman or in his absence, the vice-chairman in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the council OR [the committee] - e.
-Subject to the council's policy regarding the handling of grievance and disciplinary matters, if an informal or formal grievance matter raised by the Proper Officer relates to the chairman or vice-chairman this shall be communicated to another member which shall be reported back and progressed by resolution of the council OR [the committee].

-- f.
-Any persons responsible for all or part of the management of staff shall treat the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters as confidential and secure. - g.
+Subject to the Council's policy regarding the handling of grievance matters, the Proper Officer shall contact the chairman, or, in his absence, the vice-chairman, in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the council OR the committee. - e.
+Subject to the council's policy regarding the handling of grievance and disciplinary matters, if an informal or formal grievance matter raised by the Proper Officer relates to the chairman or vice-chairman this shall be communicated to another member of the Council which shall be reported back and progressed by resolution of the council OR the committee. - f.
+Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g.
 The Council shall keep written records relating to employees secure.
 All paper records shall be secured and locked and electronic records shall be password protected. - h.
-Records documenting reasons for an employee's absence due to ill health or details of a medical condition shall be made available only to those persons with responsibility for the same. - i.
-In every year, on the anniversary of the commencement of employment, the Council shall review the pay and conditions of service of the Proper Officer.
-This should follow the guidelines published by NALC. - j.
-Only persons with line management responsibilities shall have access to staff records referred to in standing orders 20f and g above if so justified. - k.
-Access to computer passwords to records of employment shall be provided only to the postholder and the Chair of the Council.
+Records documenting reasons for an employee's absence due to ill health or details of a medical condition shall be made available only to those persons with responsibility for the same. - In every year, on the anniversary of the commencement of employment, the Council shall review the pay and conditions of service of the Proper Officer.
+This should follow the guidelines published by NALC.

+- j.
+In accordance with standing order 27a only persons with line management responsibilities shall have access to staff records referred to in standing orders 20f and g. - k.
+Access to computer passwords to records of employment shall be provided only to the post holder and the Chair of the Council.